 Essential oils continue to enjoy the spotlight in the natural/alternative remedy industry.
 But as more and more isolated therapeutic compounds in Chinese herbs are discovered, we think it’s only a matter of time before you start seeing Chinese herbs in shampoo, soap, skin care creams and other cosmetic and personal-care products.

-From anti-inflammatory to anti-viral compounds, the ancient use of Chinese herbs are being confirmed by the latest biomolecular advances.
-We expect a surge in everyday products to feature Chinese herbs, such as joint-relief ointments and much more….
+The ancient use of Chinese herbs are being confirmed by the latest biomolecular advances.
+We expect a surge in everyday products to feature Chinese herbs, such as joint-support ointments and much more….

 #2: The Future Of Tea Is Here

 Herbal tea has been enjoyed by a myriad of cultures for centuries.
 Although herbal tea can be soothing, it’s debatable whether commercial brands of tea bags can promote homeostasis in the body.
 For getting the body back to Yin-Yang balance, you need something stronger than a tea bag of, say, chamomile.
 Up until recently, Chinese medicine doctors prescribed and decocted bulk herb tea.

 But relatively few Americans have the time or knowledge to make bulk herbs into healing teas, which requires a lengthy, malodorous and fairly complex brewing process.

 But relatively few Americans have the time or knowledge to make bulk herbs into healing teas, which requires a lengthy, malodorous and fairly complex brewing process.
 But a recent way to reap the benefits of bulk herbs without the mess, noxious odor and time commitment of bulk herb tea decoctions is already here: herb extract granules.